 A typical ML process for training a model is as follows

 Most of the components in the above pipeline can be reused and have open-source implementations.
-There are all types of data pre-processing, model training, and validation components hosted on the AI Hub.
+All types of data pre-processing, model training, and validation components are hosted on the AI Hub.
 You can go very far into production ML training and serving without the need for writing custom components.

 So how do we chain our Docker ML containers?

 Kubeflow Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on Docker containers.
 To create a pipeline, we need to describe the DAG of components with the Kubeflow Pipelines Python SDK.
-KFP pipelines are composed of components, and components are Docker containers with the addition to some metadata as inputs, outputs, and Docker registry.
-That metadata is normally stored in a YAML file.
+KFP pipelines are composed of components, and components are Docker containers with some metadata as inputs, outputs, and Docker registry.
+That metadata is typically stored in a YAML file.

 ML Container + component.yaml = Component

-Most ML Containers are released with such a metadata file, and they are published under the “Kubeflow pipeline” category.
-Some ML containers don’t have a component.yaml file.
+ML Containers are released with such a metadata file and published under the “Kubeflow pipeline” category.
+Some ML containers don’t have a component.YAML file.
 They are just Docker containers that parse command line arguments.